A Step by Step Guide to India Company Registration

 How To Register A Company In India: Steps You Need To Follow

 The Registrar of Companies (ROC) is a department working under the supervision of the Ministry of Corporate Affairs and all companies operating in India must register with them.
-To open a company in India, there are specific company incorporation steps which investors must follow.
+To do a company formation in India, there are specific company formation steps that investors must follow.
 Once you have chosen a business form suited to your investment needs, you should start selecting a trading name for the company, it has to be unique.
 Your trading name should not resemble any other company already in operation and respect the requirements imposed under the Prevention of Improper Use Act 1950.
-Next, you should prepare the application for registration of business name; this also includes a minimum of four and a maximum of six proposed trading names.
+Next, you should prepare the application for the new company registration business name; this also includes a minimum of four and a maximum of six proposed trading names.
 Once all the company’s statutory documents are prepared, you need to file them at the ROC.
 You can proceed to register for social security, once the company concluded the first employment contract.

 There a few things that are necessary for you to obtain: –

 - Director Identification Number (DIN)

 - Class II Digital Signature Certificate (DSG), which can be obtained by a licensed vendor of the Ministry of Corporate Affairs (MCA).
 This represents the director’s signature necessary for various company documents (filed and registered with the ROC).